open-edge-insights/video-ingestion/README.md

   **Pre-requisities for working with GenICam compliant GigE cameras:**

-  * GigE camera runs fine only if the Ingestion container runs with root privilege, so to use GigE camera in addition to doing above config, please add user:root in the [docker-compose.yml](./docker-compose.yml) file.
-    Example: In case of VideoIngestion container
+  The following are the pre-requisites for working with GeniCam compliant GigE cameras.
+Please note that these changes need to be reverted while working with other cameras such as realsense, rtsp and usb(v4l2 driver compliant).

+  1. GigE cameras requires Ingestion container to run with `root` privilege during runtime.
+  2. GigE cameras requires Ingestion container to disable `read_only` mode.
+  3. GigE cameras requires Ingestion container to run in `host` network as th Ingestion service and camera need to be in the same subnet.

+  Refer the below snip of `ia_video_ingestion` service to add the required changes in [docker-compose.yml](./docker-compose.yml) file of the respective Ingestion service(including custom udf services).
+Once the changes are made make sure [builder.py](../builder.py) is executed before building and running the services.

     ```yaml
     ia_video_ingestion:
-     ...
+      # Add root user
       user: root
+      # Disable read_only mode
+      read_only: false
+      # Add network mode host
+      network_mode: host
+      # Please make sure that the above commands are not added under environment section and also take care about the indentations in the compose file.
       ...
-    ```

-    > **NOTE**: Please ensure to do the same configuration as above for `ia_video_analytics` and `ia_visualizer` service as well if it is subscribing to
-    >           `ia_video_ingestion` container over IPC.

-  * GigE cameras need Video Ingestion service to be running in the same subnet as the camera.
-So Video Ingestion service need to be run in network_mode host and eii networks must be removed.
-  Please do the following changes to [docker-compose.yml](./docker-compose.yml) file.
-Make sure to undo these changes when working with other cameras.

-    ```yaml
-    ia_video_ingestion:
-    ...
       environment:
       ...
         # Add HOST_IP to no_proxy and ETCD_HOST
         no_proxy: "${RTSP_CAMERA_IP},<HOST_IP>"
         ETCD_HOST: "<HOST_IP>"
       ...
-      # Adding network mode host as below
-      # Please note that network_mode is not part of environment section
-      network_mode: host
-      # Comment networks section as below
+      # Comment networks section as below as it will throw an error when network mode host is used.
       # networks:
         # - eii
       # Comment ports section as below